 Rascal Flatts also covered this one as a bonus track from their 2012 changed album.

+The song is a celebration of southern culture and community, with its lively melody and heartfelt lyrics.
+The song remains a favorite among Shenandoah fans and country music enthusiasts alike.
 Many people have commented on the original version about the easy going relaxed days and the great Sunday memories this song re-kindles.

 Country artist Larry Boone had recorded the song a year earlier.